 High stakes poker is the high limits.
 Not everyone will agree on the precise definition of limits, but here is a rough categorization of poker limits.
 If you play tournaments at 20??? and under, you are playing micro-limits.
 If you play tournaments between 21??? and 100???, you are playing small limits.
 If you play tournaments between 101??? and 600???, you play medium limits.
 And if you play tournaments between 600??? and 10,000???, you are probably playing high stakes.
 Tournaments of 100,000??? and above are often referred to as nosebleeds.
 In cash games, tables that will have blinds at 5???/10??
 (1000??? buy-in) are often referred to as high stakes tables.

 Higher limit = fiercer competition

-Of course, it's not all about money.
-When we talk about the high stakes, we're also talking about world class.
-A player who is a regular player in cash games high stakes games has a very good chance of being a formidable player.
-If you are a regular loser at the 14 tables, you probably have millions in the bank that you won at work. high stakes games are fewer and fewer, as the caliber of players is getting stronger and stronger.
-Players in high stakes's will often prefer to go to medium limits to face weaker competition.
+Obviously, it's not all about money.
+When we talk about high stakes, we are also talking about a world-class level.
+A player who is a regular player in high stakes cash games has a very good chance of being a formidable player.
+If you are a regular loser at the high stakes tables, you probably have millions in the bank that you have earned on the job.
+High stakes games are becoming fewer and farther between as the caliber of players gets stronger.
+High stakes players will often prefer to go to the mid-limit tables to face weaker competition.